German parliament has rowdiest year in decades | DW | 03.01.2021

 Even Chancellor Angela Merkel has been forced to react to the relative commotion in the Bundestag.

-In June, when far-right MPs heckled her for describing the threat of the "radical, authoritarian movement," she mockingly responded: "Someone seems to have been triggered."
+In June, when far-right MPs heckled her for describing the threat of the "radical, authoritarian movement," she mockingly responded: "Someone appears to have been called out."

 -